Confirmation of Acceptance for Studies (CAS)

 Can I add a placement year after starting my course?

-If you would like to add a placement year, you must first secure the placement before the relevant deadline.
-The placement office must then approve the placement before your course can be transferred.
+If you would like to add a placement year, you must first secure the placement by the relevant deadline.
+The placement office must then approve the course transfer.

-You will need to apply for a new CAS as a continuing student to obtain a new visa that will cover the remaining length of your course.
+You will need to apply for a new CAS as a continuing student to obtain a new visa that will cover the remaining length of the course.

 Can I work while on my placement?

 You are permitted to work full time hours for your approved placement employer.
-You can only work a maximum of 20 hours per week for any other employer.
+In addition to this, you can work a maximum of 20 hours per week for any other employer.

 For more information, visit our Working in the UK page for international students.

-What happens if I do not secure a placement and I complete my course early?
+What happens if I do not secure my postgraduate placement?

-Your faculty will need to transfer you to the one-year version of your course.
-Once this is completed, the compliance team will report your change of course to the Home Office and your visa will be curtailed (shortened).
+Your faculty will transfer you off the placement route and you will be awarded the one-year masters at the next exam board.
+Once this is completed, the compliance team will report your change of course to the Home Office and your visa will be cancelled.

 Can I work full time after dropping a placement year?